 - Do not connect the camera to your computer before you install the software.
-The software will not be installed correctly. - Even if your computer already has ImageBrowser EX installed, install ImageBrowser EX included on the CD-ROM that came with this camera.
-It is the latest version with features optimized for your camera.
-You can also use the auto update feature to add the latest functions. - Even if a previous version of the software is installed or if you have different software, install the software by following the steps below.
-(The newer version will overwrite the previous version.) - 1 Insert EOS DIGITAL Solution Disk (CD-ROM). - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [Canon EOS Digital Installer]. - 2 Click [Easy Installation] and follow the on-screen instructions to install. - For Macintosh, click [Install]. - If install screen for "Microsoft Silverlight" is displayed during installation, install "Microsoft Silverlight". - Click [Restart] and remove the CD-ROM after the computer restarts. - When the computer has restarted, the installation is complete.
+The software will not be installed correctly. - Follow the procedure below to install ImageBrowser EX, Map Utility, and other software on the EOS DIGITAL Solution Disk.
+Software installation requires an Internet connection.
+You cannot download and install the software without an Internet connection. - Even if a previous version of ImageBrowser EX and Map Utility are installed in your computer, follow the procedure below to install/update ImageBrowser EX and Map Utility.
+They are optimized for this camera.
+You can also use the auto update feature to add the latest functions. - If there is a previous version of the software already installed on your computer, follow the procedure below to install the latest version.
+(The previous version will be overwritten.) - 1 Insert the EOS DIGITAL Solution Disk into your computer. - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [setup]. - Click [Easy Installation] and follow the on-screen instructions to install. - If the install screen for "Microsoft Silverlight" is displayed during installation, install "Microsoft Silverlight". - 3 Click [Restart] and remove the CD-ROM after the computer restarts. - When the computer has restarted, the installation is complete.